Kamunyak: 2025: Three-year old season

 Kamunyak started the year off by entering in to the Elfin Stakes, where she was placed in the rear of the pack and tried to take the lead at the final stretch, only to finish fourth.
 After this race, she was entered in to the Flora Stakes, a trial race for the Yushun Himba (Japanese Oaks), held on April 27 at Tokyo Racecourse, with Andrasch Starke as her new jockey.
 During the race, she raced in the center of the pack, before taking over the lead in the final 100 meters of the race, clinching her first graded race victory and gaining a slot for the Yushun Himba with a race record of 1 minute 58.6 seconds.

 On May 25, Kamunyak was entered in to the Yushun Himba with Starke once again riding her.
 She was the fourth most favored to win.
 During the race, she was placed among the pack, with the horse moving up after entering the final stretch, catching up with Arma Veloce who was in the lead, before beating her by a head.
 This was Kamunyak's first Grade I victory, and the first Japanese Grade I victory for Starke, the first time trainer Yasuo Tomomichi won the Yushun Himba, as well as the first time a Flora Stakes winner won the Yushun Himba since Saint Emilion in 2010.

+For the second half of the season, Kamunyak returned on the Rose Stakes at Hanshin Racecourse.
+Trainer Tomomichi convinced that Kamunyak would be able to deliver results on the day.
+After 1000 metres mark, Kamunyak was comfortable sitting between sixth and seventh position on the outside track.
+Despite encountering interference at the fourth corner when bumped by rivals, she surged powerfully through the middle of the track in the stretch, pulling clear to win by one and a-half lengths over the second place, Theresa.
+She closed out her season with an attempt of getting a second classic title at the Shuka Sho.
+The race did not went well for Kamunyak as she gassed out whilst entering the final straight and fell back to 16th-place in the end.